-Figure 1 illustrates the simplest example of one error input.
-Although the calculations are straightforward, the results nonetheless revealing.
-Notice that the normal input error distribution does not result in a normal output distribution.
-Because the process in non-linear, the output distribution is slightly skewed (the probability of getting a +0.02 μ m CD error is higher than the probability of a -0.02 μ m error).
-Although in this case the exposure response is only slightly non-linear over the ±10% exposure range, it is sufficient to show the effect.
+Figure 2 illustrates the simplest example of one error input.
+Although the calculations are straightforward, the results are nonetheless revealing.
+Notice that the normal (Gaussian) input error distribution does not result in a normal output distribution.
+Because the process is non-linear, the output distribution is slightly skewed (the probability of getting a +0.02 μ m CD error is higher than the probability of getting a -0.02 μ m error).
+Although the exposure response in this case is only slightly non-linear over the ±10% exposure range, it is sufficient to show the effect.
 Also notice that since the process response in monotonic, the CD with the highest probability of occurrence corresponds to the exposure dose with the highest probability of occurrence.